S0UPernova/sample_app/README.md

 Finished in 22.024436s, 0.0908 runs/s, 0.0908 assertions/s.
 2 runs, 2 assertions, 0 failures, 0 errors, 0 skips
 ```
-## I don't really know why yet,
+I don't really know why yet,
-### when I find out maybe I'll edit this with the explanation.
+when I find out maybe I'll edit this with the explanation.

 <br>

 ---
-## it seems to be working with rails test, but I am not sure what changed
+### it seems to be working with rails test
-### Though I suspect it was due to the fact that I was using two terminals in vs code, and one of them was out of sync,
+I am not sure what changed, though I suspect it was due to the fact that I
+using two terminals in vs code, and one of them was out of sync,
-### because when I tried the other one it worked properly.
+because when I tried the other one it worked properly.

 ```
 $ rails test